luslab/luslab.github.io/_docs/CAMP/running_nextflow.md

 Next, we execute the command `nextflow run path/to/pipeline_main.nf` which starts the pipeline described in the `path/to/pipeline_main.nf` Nextflow script and provide necessary parameters to Nextflow (one dash) and to the pipeline itself (double dash).

-You also need to make sure that the Crick-specific Nextflow config is located in the same directory as the pipeline script (`` in our example above).
+You also need to make sure that the [Crick-specific config file for Nextflow](https://github.com/luslab/luslab-nf-modules/blob/master/configs/crick.config) is located in the same directory as the pipeline script (the directory `path/to/` in our example above).

 To run an nf-core pipeline on CAMP, you need the same kind of bash wrapper, but instead of a path to a Nextflow script, you need to provide the name of the pipeline (it will be downloaded by Nextflow automatically):